busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

 ---

-If you've been following the LisaList Google Group or other Apple Lisa news outlets lately, you may have seen mention of a group known as [Sapient Technologies](https://www.facebook.com/SapientTechnologies/) producing new hardware for these vintage machines.
+If you've been following the LisaList Google Group or other Apple Lisa news outlets lately, you may have seen mention of a group known as [Sapient Technologies](https://www.facebook.com/SapientTechnologies/) producing new hardware for the Apple Lisa.

 Sapient Technologies has some very interesting products in the pipeline, including:

-- A Lisa 1 and Lisa 2/5 motherboard (referred to as Lisa 1/5)
+- A Lisa 1 and Lisa 2/5 motherboard (referred to as Lisa 1/5 motherboard)
-- A Lisa 2/5 I/O board
+- A Lisa 2/5 Input/Output (I/O) board
-- A Lisa 1, 2/5, 2/10, XL CPU board
+- A Lisa 1, 2/5, 2/10, Macintosh XL CPU board
-- A 2-port parallel card
+- A 2-port parallel expansion card

 <!--more-->
 **Sapient Technologies** is a company made up of four Apple Lisa enthusiasts and professionals, including: